mkbabb/P2P-DI/README.md

 Date: Tue, 01 Mar 2022 00:26:06GMT
 ```

+Above is the typification of the address line, plus the headers section.
+Notice the
+header keys are case invariant, as is the method.
+By default, every HTTP object contains
+the following header keys: `Host`, `OS`, `Date`.

-> Example packet from `get_rfc` - notice the header keys are case invariant.
+> Example packet from `get_rfc`.

 ### `HTTPResponse`